federman/hcup-dbt/models/base/SID/base__sedd_description.md

-{% docs stg_sedd_description %}
+{% docs base__sid_description %}

-Subset of original source file to include fields of interest which contain information pertaining to:
+Subset of original SID source file to include fields of interest which contain information pertaining to:

 - demographics
 - diagnosis